 A Montessori bed is another popular item on the list of pieces of furniture that are in accordance with the Montessori method.

 The key feature that makes a bed “Montessori” is that it is low enough so that the children can climb it on their own.

 It promotes independence and freedom of movement, which you might have noticed, is something that is very important in Montessori philosophy.

 Instead of waiting in the crib for someone to pick them up, the child can get out of the bed in the morning and play with the toys.
 Or they can go to bed and lie down when they’re tired instead of waiting for the parent.

-This beautiful, sturdy floor bed made from locally sourced poplar is made in Missouri, USA.
-It is available in 3 sizes (Twin, Full and Queen) and provides a great opportunity for your child to learn sleeping independently.
+This beautiful, sturdy floor bed made from durable Baltic birch wood is made in Utah, USA.
+It is available in 3 sizes (Crib, Twin and Full) and provides a great opportunity for your child to learn to sleep independently.

 Toy shelves are an integral part of Montessori education.